-- 1. Satisfactory completion of 48 credit hours of required and elective courses within two years of study (five years for part-time study) - 2.
-All students must complete a thesis or comprehensive exam - 3.
+- 1. Satisfactory completion of 40 credit hours of required and elective courses within two years of study (five years for part-time study) - 2.
+Each candidate must achieve a passing grade on a thesis or comprehensive exams. - 3.
 Each candidate must fully discharge all financial obligations to the seminary